NEGU93/cvnn/docs/_build/html/_sources/cvnn.rst.txt

         :param display_freq: Integer (Default 1)
             Frequency on terms of epochs before saving information and running a checkpoint.
         :param save_model_checkpoints: (Boolean)
-                    Save the model to be able to load and continue training later TODO: Not yet working
+                    Save the model to be able to load and continue training later
         :param save_csv_history: (Boolean) Save information of the train and test loss and accuracy on csv files.
         :param shuffle: (Boolean) Whether to shuffle the training data before each epoch.
 Default: True
         :return: None